-Through the pastoral curriculum and Girls on Board, pupils are taught to try and sort out their own disagreements before asking for an adult to intervene.
+Through the pastoral curriculum, pupils are taught to try and sort out their own disagreements before asking for an adult to intervene.

 6. Rewards and Sanctions

 Rewards are a way to provide instant feedback to pupils about their behaviour, and to promote our core values.
 It is expected that teachers use praise and feedback in their lessons to recognise effort and endeavour.